 High Magic.
 You know the prestidigitation cantrip and can cast it normally (caster level equal to your character level).
 When you reach 3rd level, you can also cast detect magic as a spell 1st level spell.
 When you reach 5th level, you can also cast the mute spell as a 2nd level spell.

-Intelligence is your spellcasting ability for these spells, and you use your mana pool for these abilities (even if you are not normally a spellcaster).
-While you use such abilities (and after using them for one hour), your eyes glow a pale blue.
+Intelligence is your spellcasting ability for these spells, and you use your mana pool for these abilities (your mana pool is considered active, even if you are not normally a spellcaster).
+While you use such abilities, your eyes glow a pale blue, and for one hour thereafter.

-If you can already cast such spells (and have a sufficiently high caster level), they are always prepared for free.
+If you can already cast such spells (and have a sufficiently high caster level to access them), they are instead prepared for free.

 Arcane Legacy.
 The high elves are uniquely attuned to magic.
 You can choose one of the below abilities.

-You increase your mana pool size by 2 mana points.
+You increase your mana pool size by 4 mana points, and you increase your Spell Save DC and Spell Attack bonus by 1 point.

 You add an additional cantrip to your High Magic ability, chosen from the mage spell list.